HijenHEK/HijenHEK/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Laravel backend developer
+- 🔭 I’m currently working as a Laravel Artisan
 - 🌱 I’m currently learning AWS and Kubernetes
 - 📫 How to reach me: hijenhek@gmail.com or anywhere @hijenhek